elimango/cinamango/README.md

-# Amenities4D
-the root project in a series of [potentially many] different Cinema 4D workflow tweaks and additions.
+# Amenities4Droot project in a series of [potentially many] different Cinema 4D workflow tweaks and additions.